microsoft/PowerToys/README.md

 - `esc` can now be used to exit the editor.
 Thanks [@BenConstable9](https://github.com/BenConstable9)!

 **FancyZones**
 - Added hotkeys and quick swap functionality for custom layouts!
-Users can now assign a hotkey in the editor and use it to quickly set a desktop's zones with `Ctrl + Win + Alt + NUM` key binding, or by pressing the hotkey while dragging a window.
+Users can now assign a hotkey in the editor and use it to quickly set a desktop's zones with `Ctrl + Win + Alt + NUMBER` key binding, or by pressing the hotkey while dragging a window.
 - UX updates.
 Thanks [@niels9001](https://github.com/niels9001)!
 - Fixed zone placement algorithm for when the Taskbar is vertical
 - Bug fixes